marks530/Second-Milestone-Project-MS2/README.md

 	- [Content](#content)
 	- [Acknowledgements](#acknowledgements)
 - [**Footnote**](footnote)
 ## Project Introduction

 Golf is played in Ireland by over 180,000 people.
 This is the number of registered players who are members of golf clubs.
 It is also played by a huge number of people who are not members of clubs and who play golf regularly.
 They are very often members of golf societies.
 Golf societies are groups of amateur/casual golfers that have been formed to enable the society members to be involved in golf tournaments without being actual members of a golf club.
-Usually societies are formed in a workplace or a social gathering point such as a sports club or a pub.
-    Golf club have only recently(in the last 5 years) updated their IT systems to allow scores and golf handicaps to be collected digitally.
+Usually societies are formed in a workplace or a social gathering point such as a sports club or a pub.Golf club have only recently(in the last 5 years) updated their IT systems to allow scores and golf handicaps to be collected digitally.
 This is a great benefit to clubs members.
 They can look up their scores from all of the tournaments included in the system.
 This service is provided by a company called [Howdidido](https://www.howdidido.com/Account/Login?returnUrl=%2f) and is so successful is hard to imagine ever being without it.
 This project is about replicating that service for the casual golfer.

 ## Project Goals

 The goal of the project is to provide a web based application to groups of casual golfers.
 The application will offer a means of collecting the scores of golf players who have just finished playing a round of golf and wish to submit their scores to calculate the winner of a competition.
 The player will enter their score (in golf strokes) for each golf hole and be given a total of the strokes for the round.
 As this is a project to be completed for a Milestone Project for the Code Institute the goal is to create an interactive website demonstrating this skills learn in the second phase of the course.
 The project was created using HTML CSS and JavaScript and is ready for further development.
 I would like very much to develop the project using the new skills that I will learn in the next stages of the course such as adding a database to store user statistics.
 This can be done back-end applications and using the Python language.
 ## User Goals

 The user of the site will be initially be the organizer of the event usually the captain of the golf society.
 The captain will set up the event and he will then instruct the competitors to log in with their names and be taken to the score entry page.
 This method of collecting scores will give the organizer a immediate update on the players scores and information on who is leading the competition.
 The player who is entering his score will get a total of the number of strokes and a verification that his score has been entered on the system.
 The player can also view the leaderboard and see how they have fared in the competition.
 ## User Stories

 The user/player is introduced to the site by the event organizer.
 When the user connects to the website he/she is presented with event information.
 The home page contains images of the course they are playing and details of the days timetable.
 When the player has finished their round they connect to the site and click in the "Score Entry" button.